Search by name, year or event

 844 - Kenneth MacAlpine, King of the Scots, conquers the Picts; founds a unified Scotland

-845 - Danes are defeated by a Saxon force at the River Parrett
+845 - Vikings are defeated by a Saxon force at the River Parrett

-851 - Danish forces enter Thames estuary and march on Canterbury
+851 - Vikings forces enter Thames estuary and march on Canterbury

-855 - Aethelwulf goes on a pilgimage to Rome accompanied by his son Alfred
+855 - Aethelwulf goes on a pilgrimage to Rome accompanied by his son Alfred

-858 - Aethelwulf returns but finds his son has taken control of Wessex
+858 - Aethelwulf returns but finds his son Aethelbald has taken control of Wessex

 King Aethelbald ( 856 - 860 )